How to regulate periods naturally with PCOS

 Maintaining a healthy weight

-In women who are overweight or underweight, achieving a healthier weight can help to regulate periods and relieve the symptoms of PCOS[1].
+In women who are overweight or underweight, achieving a healthier weight can help to regulate periods and help to relieve some of the symptoms of PCOS[1].
 For overweight women in particular, irregular periods, heavier bleeding and pain are common.
 Speak to your doctor to find out how to reach a more manageable weight, as the same methods don’t work for everyone.

 Exercising more regularly